 Books as Tributes

-Foreign language speaking adults who wish to learn the English language may apply for free individual tutoring at North Arlington Public Library.
-The adult student and tutor meet for a minimum of 2 hours every week at their mutual convenience to study the basics of reading, writing, and conversation, as well as intermediate composition, grammar, and pronounciation.
+English Language Tutoring Foreign language speaking adults who wish to learn the English language may apply for free individual tutoring at North Arlington Public Library.
+The adult student and tutor meet for a minimum of 2 hours every week at their mutual convenience to study the basics of reading, writing, and conversation, as well as intermediate composition, grammar, and pronunciation.
 Applications for tutoring are available at the Library's Main Desk.

 The library could ocassionally use the assistance of volunteers with the following: